John Lewis and Waitrose Partnership Card review 2023

 The Partnership card

-You can make repayments online (either by logging into your account or by sending the funds from your own bank account), in the free mobile app, over the phone (0345 300 3830) or even by posting a cheque.
-Better still, set up a direct debit (which protects you from forgetting to make a repayment and damaging your credit score, getting hit with a penalty fee or losing any promotional rates as a result).
+A direct debit protects you from forgetting to make a repayment and either damaging your credit score, getting hit with a penalty fee (£12) or losing any promotional rates as a result.

 |Minimum amount||Fixed amount||Fixed percentage||Full amount|

-How to apply for the John Lewis and Waitrose Partnership Mastercard
+How to apply for the Partnership Card

 Completing the secure online application form takes about 15 minutes, or alternatively you can apply in store.
 But first, check that you meet the eligibility requirements.
 You'll need to be a resident of the UK (excluding the Channel Islands), unless you're serving in the Armed Forces.
 Your annual income should be more than £6750, and you'll need a good credit history, with no history of County Court Judgments or bankruptcy.
 You must ensure that you can meet the repayments as missed payments incur a charge and could have severe consequences on your ability to obtain future credit.